marcdotson/asc-training/README.md

 the branch you want to work on from the dropdown in the Git pane in RStudio.
 You can commit, push, and pull as usual to the branch you’re working on.
-This will largely avoid commit errors because each collaborator on a project should be working on a different issue and, therefore, a different branch.
+This will largely avoid commit errors because each collaborator on a project should be working on a different issue and likely a different branch.
 When you’ve completed work on the issue associated with the branch, create a **pull request** on GitHub and tag me (i.e., `@marcdotson`).
 This allows me to review what you’ve done, have a conversation with you about it, and eventually pull what you’ve